ADVOCACY

 EDUCATION COMMITTEE

-Formed in late 2012, the objectives and tasks of the Florida Anthropological Society Education Committee are:
+The objectives and tasks of the Florida Anthropological Society Education Committee are:

 Objectives